 To instruct TouchControl to wait for a given amount of time for feedback before executing your script, simply add "[wait]duration;" to the beginning of your feedback script.
 NOTE that the format of this is important.
 It must begin with "[wait]" (without the quotes), and must end with a semicolon, and it may reside immediately before or after either of the following two elements ([term] or [len]), if they exist, but otherwise must be at the beginning of your supplied feedback script.
-The value for duration must be any valid integer value indicating the number of seconds to wait for feedback before proceeding.
+The value for duration must be any valid integer or float value indicating the number of seconds to wait for feedback before proceeding (e.g. 5, 10, 3.5, 2.25, etc).